nickbryan/httputil/README.md

 ## TODO
 * [ ] Should we use problem details as the error format?
 If so, do we have a problem package or just have them as Error in the root?
+* [ ] Should each problem.Details have a code field so that we can increment them per business violation rule?
+So "422-SAV-1" or "422-01"
+* [ ] Document how errors take priority over responses, if an error is returned no response will be written if one is also returned.
+* [ ] Implement proper JSON pointer handling on validation errors as per https://datatracker.ietf.org/doc/html/rfc6901.
+* [ ] Prevent overwriting of base values in the problem json marshaling code.
-* [ ] Move Details to httputil.ProblemDetails and then consider a package problem that just creates instances of ProblemDetails.
-What to do about handler?
+* [ ]  What to do about handler?
 Should it still return error or only the ProblemDetails type?
 How could we also drop the need to pass a pointer for nil in the return arguments?
 Something instead of nil to represent empty?
 Union type?
 Httputil.NoProblem
 * [ ] Finish tests on server.go.
 * [ ] Finish testing handler.go.
 * [ ] Check over status codes used and error messages sent to user and logs are correct in the JSON handler code.